 - Can riders stick anyting out the windows?

 - How is dicipline carried out onboard the bus?

 - What happens if a child doesn't follow the rules?

 - Can my bus pass be taken away?

 - What if my child is being bullied?

 - What if my child is accused of bullying?

 Q: How is the program funded?

-Marin Transit's Yellow School Bus program that serves schools in the Ross Valley receives funding from several key stakeholders including the County General Fund, Town of San Anselmo, and City of Fairfax.
-Marin Transit contributes an additional 24% toward offsetting the program cost.
-In total, these contributions cover a little under half of the program budget.
-The remaining costs of the program are funded through pass sales and other fees.
+Marin Transit's Yellow School Bus program that serves schools in the Ross Valley receives funding from several key stakeholders including the County of Marin, Town of San Anselmo, and Town of Fairfax.
+Marin Transit distributes Measure AA funds to the Ross Valley program.
+Without these contributions, bus pass prices would nearly double.
+In addition to the funding partners listed above, the remaining costs of the program are funded through pass sales and other fees.

 Q: Is the school district operating the buses?